JeffCarpenter/drivel/README.md

 ## Usage

 ```
-Infer a schema from JSON input, and generate synthetic data based on the inferred schema.
+Infer a schema from JSON or YAML input, and generate synthetic data based on the inferred schema.

 Usage: drivel [OPTIONS] <COMMAND>